danielcifuentes54/aws-security-specialty/README.md

 ### VPC Endpoints

-* Allow you to connect to AWS services susing a private network, it scales horizontally and redundant
+* Allow you to connect to AWS services using a private network, it scales horizontally and redundant
-* VPC Endpoint Gateway (only wors for S3 & DynamoDB)
+* VPC Endpoint Gateway (only works for S3 & DynamoDB)
   * Must update route tables entries
   * Gateway is defined at the vpc level
   * DNS resolution must be enabled in the VPC